 Because of its tropical climate, rugged terrain, and large forests, Central America is rich with waterways, lakes, and lagoons.
 Places with water afford some of the most amazing views in nature.
 You can just revel in the view and take lots of photos or get in on the action and go kayaking, snorkeling, swimming, fishing, or boating.
 Check out this list for the best lakes to visit in Central America.

 Five Blues Lake National Park is centered on the gorgeous and intensely blue lake of its name.
-The name refers to different colors of blue in the water that are a result of light filtered through rain forest.
+The name refers to different colors of blue in the water that are a result of light filtered through the rain forest.
 Aside from offering regular lake activities like swimming and boat tours, you can also explore its surroundings, which include limestone hills and caves.
 The park is also home to more than 200 bird species and about 20 mammal species.
 What you are less likely to see is a bunch of other humans; this park is relatively new and still under the radar, relatively speaking.

 Atitlan Lake, known as the most beautiful lake in Guatemala, is a large body of water that formed centuries ago when a huge volcano collapsed.
 It is now surrounded by three newer but dormant volcanoes and 12 villages.
 Popular activities here include boat rides, jet skiing, diving, and swimming.
 Its location also offers lots of things to do, such as volcano climbing, partying in Panajachel, and visiting Mayan museums that are filled with artifacts found in its surroundings and even underwater.